Overview

 2. We will not aggregate transactions unless we believe that aggregation is consistent with

-clients.
-The trade also needs to be consistent with the terms of our investment advisory
+The trade also needs to be consistent with the terms of our investment advisory agreement

 3. We will not favor any account over any other account.
 This includes accounts of FCM or

 any of our personnel.
-Each account in the aggregated order will participate at the average
+Each account in the aggregated order will participate at the same

-custodian).
-All accounts will pay their individual transaction costs;
+executed, and therefore may have different prices.
+All accounts will pay their individual

-to the Allocation Statement; if the order is partially filled, we will allocate it pro-rata
+4. If the aggregated order is partially filled, we will allocate it pro-rata amongst accounts

 circumstances, we will base the allocation on other relevant factors, which may include: